10 Google Hacks to Improve Your Search Rank for Free

 Money alone can’t buy Google rank, but with a little time and strategy you can improve your position on the search engine results page (SERP) without spending a dime.
 Here are 10 free ways to improve your Google search rank.

 - Improve your website’s user experience.
 According to a study on ranking factors by SEMrush, the top four ranking factors are website visits, time on site, pages per session, and bounce rate.
-All four of those are directly related to the experience your website is providing your users.
+All four of those are directly related to the experience your website is providing your users, which Google recently emphasized with its Page Experience update.
 It’s pretty simple: If your website is easy and enjoyable to use and offers valuable information, you’ll get more visitors, who will stay longer on your site and visit more pages, and that will improve your search rank.

 - Write great content optimized for SEO.
 Having high-quality content on your website is one of the best ways to increase traffic and improve your search rank.
-In fact, in a recent poll of marketing professionals, 57% said on-page content development was the most effective SEO tactic.
+In fact, Google itself said in a blog post on page experience that having great, relevant content on a page is more important for ranking than page experience.
 Make sure your content is mistake-free, keyword-rich, mobile-optimized, written to address the specific needs of your target audience, and includes valuable links to additional internal and external content.

 - Get more backlinks.
 Backlinks—links from other sites to yours—are one of the most heavily weighted Google ranking factors.
 Incoming links to your website content from high-authority domains show your site’s authority, bring in traffic, and improve your search ranking.

 - Improve your page speed.
-Google began using mobile page speed as a ranking factor in July, and while it said the “speed update” will only affect a small percentage of sites, it’s still a good idea to make sure your site is as fast as possible—both to improve your search rank and provide a good user experience.
+Load time is one of the key measurements in Google's recent Core Web Vitals upgrade, so it’s a good idea to make sure your site is as fast as possible—both to improve your search rank and provide a good user experience.

 - Fix broken links.
 Having quality links on your website is one of the best ways to boost traffic and establish the authority of your site, but links that bring up a 404 error hurt both your user experience and your search rank.
 Use a tool like BrokenLinkCheck or Dead Link Checker to find any broken links.